DN444/hirst/README.md

-Hirst painting project for day 18 of 100 Days of Code
+A simple Hirst painting project.